-- In China, Korea, and Japan, the college entrance exam only takes place once a year. - In China and Korea, the scores determine which college one may attend. - In Japan, you may only apply to and sit in for the entrance exam associated with one single state college at a time.
+- In China, India, Korea, and Japan, the college entrance exam only takes place once a year. - In China and Korea, the scores determine which college one may attend. - In India, the scores determine the path for the future, and it is hard to change the field of study or major. - In Japan, you may only apply to and sit in for the entrance exam associated with one single state college at a time.